-- Researchers knowledgeable about the project subject matter; - Members of trades that will apply the results of the project (e.g., designers, engineers, architects, contractors, and trade representatives); - Public interest market transformation implementers: - Product developers relevant to the project;
+- Researchers knowledgeable about the project subject matter; - Members of trades that will apply the results of the project (e.g., designers, engineers, architects, contractors, and trade representatives); - Public interest market transformation implementers;

-- U.S. Department of Energy research managers, or experts from other federal or state agencies relevant to the project;

-- Public interest environmental groups;

-- Utility representatives;

-- Air district staff; and

-- Members of relevant technical society committees.
+- Product developers relevant to the project; - U.S. Department of Energy research managers, or experts from other federal or state agencies relevant to the project; - Public interest environmental groups; - Utility representatives; - Air district staff; and - Members of relevant technical society committees.

-- Prepare a List of Potential TAC Members that includes the names, companies, physical and electronic addresses, and phone numbers of potential members and a summary of relevant experience and potential value to the project.
+- Prepare a List of Potential TAC Members that includes the names, companies, physical and electronic addresses, and phone numbers of potential members.
 The list will be discussed at the Kick-off meeting, and a schedule for recruiting members and holding the first TAC meeting will be developed. - Recruit TAC members.
 Ensure that each individual understands member obligations and the TAC meeting schedule developed in subtask 1.11. - Prepare a List of TAC Members once all TAC members have committed to serving on the TAC. - Submit Documentation of TAC Member Commitment (such as Letters of Acceptance) from each TAC member.